gravitational/teleport/docs/4.0/trustedclusters.md

 Leaf clusters also have their own restrictions on user access, i.e.
 _permissions mapping_ takes place.

-**Once Connected has been established, it's easy to switch from the "main" root cluster**
+**Once connection has been established it's easy to switch from the "main" root cluster**
 ![Teleport Cluster Switcher](img/trusted-clusters/Teleport-Cluster-switcher.png)

 ## Join Tokens